RogueLiquid/BIA4-BreastCytoAI-Group6/README.md

-# Breast Cancer Cell Biopsy Classifier
+# BreastCytoAI

-A machine learning-based GUI application for breast cancer cell biopsy classification.
+An AI-powered app that predicts benign and malignant breast cancer cells using multiple features and models.

 ## Features